Articles Tagged with john fanney

 What’s a Free Consultation?

 Many, if not most Criminal Defense Attorneys offer a free consultation over the phone or in person.
-At Fanney Law Firm, we think it’s important clients seeking legal presentation for criminal charges in Raleigh we do more than a few minute consultation.
+At Fanney Law Office, we think it’s important clients seeking legal presentation for criminal charges in Raleigh we do more than a few minute consultation.
 We’ll want to sit down with you, ask a bunch of questions, and evaluate your legal options in criminal court.

 If you’re facing allegations of criminal charges in Wake County, we want you to understand the process, how courts work, and the best-case and worst-case scenarios.
 Even with all the information out there online, and maybe because of how overwhelming that can be, we strongly recommend you talk to an experienced lawyer after being arrested.